Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

 Scotts Head Beach

 If you like to be amongst more people with excellent picnic facilities including free gas barbecues, pay a visit to Scotts Head.
 Continue along tourist Route 14 taking a right hand turn at the end of Grassy Head Road.
 Beach access is available to launch your boat into calm and protected waters.
 Walk along the headland and rest a while at the viewing platform.
 Look out for Dolphins or Whales during their migration seasons.
-Stop off at the Café for a cappuccino before returning to Yarrahapinni Homestead via Warrell Creek and the Pacific Highway.
+Stop off at the Café for a cappuccino before returning to Yarrahapinni Homestead via Warrell Creek and the Pacific Motorway.

 Do you feel like stretching the legs and taking in some local scenery, then take a stroll and breathe in some of our fresh and healthy country air.